 Federal aid is evaluated based on the results of the Free Application for Federal Student Aid (FAFSA).
 Federal aid is primarily "need-based" and eligibility is determined by several factors.
 This includes: Expected Family Contribution (EFC), receipt of the FAFSA by our preferred filing date, and timely submission of all documentation requested for verification.
-The types of federal aid that may be awarded based on the FAFSA are Direct Stafford Loans, Perkins Loan, Pell Grant, and the Federal Supplemental Education Opportunity Grant (SEOG).
-Continue reading for more information about these below.
+Below is a listing of funds students may qualify for through the FAFSA:

 Federal Direct Stafford Loan